A World-Class Artist

 In addition, he appears regularly as recitalist and chamber musician.
 Over his career, he has collaborated in chamber ensembles with renowned solo artists from across the globe, including:

 ~ pianists Ilana Vered, Kevin Kenner, Steven Graff, Gerald Rizzer, and Susan Merdinger

-~ violinists Mathias Tacke, Renée-Paule Gauthier, Dmitri Pogorelov, and Olga Kaler
+~ violinists Mathias Tacke, Renée-Paule Gauthier, Dmitri Pogorelov, Olga Kaler, and Michael Jamanis.

 ~ violists David Bursack, Richard Fleischmann, and Rebecca Young

 ~ clarinetists Todd Levy, Todd Palmer, and Elizandro Garcia-Montoya

 Lastly, Thor has been leading musicians from the podium ever since he began conducting studies at Interlochen back in his high school days.
 He believes that musicians from all backgrounds deserve the opportunity to play it their very highest level.
 To achieve this, he's dedicated to helping people listen to each other with more precision and more consistency - something that too often can be overlooked, and result in needlessly flawed performances and frustrated players.
 Focusing on basic orchestral techniques enables musicians to express even more of their passion and commitment to the music.
 There's always excitement when Thor is a part of this process.

 Thor Sigurdson is on the solo cello roster of internationally-acclaimed concert management firm, Price Rubin Partners.
 For information on hiring Thor for solo engagements, you can contact him directly or through PRP.

 Boccherini Concerto with Waukegan Symphony (10/22/17) with Encore: Piatti 7th Caprice (at 22:32)